OrbitalEnterprises/eve-market-strategies/chapters/03-market-making.md

 * Market makers frequently change price and this operation preserves order ID.
 Therefore, we can detect active market makers by looking for frequently changed orders; and,
 * EVE always shows distinct orders, even if orders have the same price.
 This means we can at least put an upper bound on the number of market participants \(a single participant can have multiple orders for an asset, so this can't be an exact bound\).

 We'll attempt to determine how many assets are subject to market making by counting the number of times the best bid or ask change at a target station.
-From this count, we can estimate which assets are likley subject to active market making.
+From this count, we can estimate which assets are likely subject to active market making.
 To detect how many players are actively trying to make a market, we'll look for orders which change frequently and assume each changing order indicates at least one market participant.
 If the same order changes over many order book snapshots, then we can infer how frequently a particular market participant is active in the market.
 All of this analysis will only make sense for reasonably liquid assets.
 Therefore, we'll filter for assets with a certain number of daily trades before filtering for active market making.
 As with our other examples, you can follow along by downloading the [Jupyter Notebook](code/book/Example_13_Detecting_Market_Making.ipynb).

 Our first task will be to filter for liquid assets since such assets are most likely to be good targets for market making.
 We use the same liquidity filter framework from previous examples, but with a much simpler liquidity filter predicate function: